The Scholar Graph Becomes the Agent Memory Layer

 Graph Receipt

 An agent-native scholar graph should ship a graph receipt.
-The receipt should name the paper version, source corpus, inclusion rule, parser version, OCR or PDF parser, schema version, module definitions, extraction model, model checkpoint hash, reward configuration, prompt templates, entity-linking rules, evidence-span format, confidence calibration, graph version, update time, deduplication rule, identifier namespace, and license fields.
+The receipt should name the paper version, source corpus, inclusion rule, parser version, OCR or PDF parser, schema version, module definitions, extraction model, model checkpoint hash, reward configuration, prompt templates, entity-linking rules, evidence-span format, confidence calibration, graph version, update time, deduplication rule, identifier namespace, persistent identifiers, correction and retraction checks, and license fields.

 For every retrieval run, the receipt should also name the query, agent role, tool interface, web source, graph source, network-traversal source, fusion weights, retrieved node IDs, evidence spans, ranker, truncation budget, final context, generated answer, judge model if any, and failure messages.
 Without that record, "grounded in the graph" becomes a slogan rather than a reproducible claim.